Fitness Volt

 Patrick Dale, PT, ex-Marine

-Patrick Dale is an ex-British Royal Marine, gym owner, and fitness qualifications tutor and assessor.
-In addition, Patrick is a freelance writer who has authored three fitness and exercise books, dozens of e-books, thousands of articles, and several fitness videos.
+Patrick Dale, PT, ex-Marine, is a Training Editor with 30 years of experience in Personal Training and Strength & Conditioning.
+A former British Royal Marine, gym owner, and fitness qualifications assessor, he is dedicated to delivering informative, reliable content.
+In addition, Patrick is an experienced writer who has authored three fitness and exercise books, dozens of e-books, thousands of articles, and several fitness videos.
 He’s not just an armchair fitness expert; Patrick practices what he preaches!
 He has competed at a high level in numerous sports, including rugby, triathlon, rock climbing, trampolining, powerlifting, and, most recently, stand up paddleboarding.
 When not lecturing, training, researching, or writing, Patrick is busy enjoying the sunny climate of Cyprus, where he has lived for the last 20-years.

 Related

-Lee Priest Forearm Exercises
+Lee Priest

 Leave a Reply Cancel reply